abhit-rana/DaargiBot/README.md

 and NLG through Template Based Method

-Here is the Architecture Describing things Inside each component and Flow Diagram of DaargiBot:
+Here is the Architecture Describing things Inside each component and the Flow Diagram of DaargiBot:

 ![DaargiBot](https://user-images.githubusercontent.com/88608893/221353051-6c5ebdae-86f4-4d19-bf13-dbe89b70084c.png)

 ## Contents of Repo

 * [Data](https://github.com/abhit2code/DaargiBot/tree/main/data): This Folder contains the [Data](https://www.kaggle.com/datasets/itachi9604/disease-symptom-description-dataset) used for our Bot.
-It consist of csv files for Disease Description, Symptoms of a particular Disease, Severity Scores of each symptom, and Disease Precaution.
+It consists of CSV files for Disease Description, Symptoms of a particular disease, Severity Scores of each symptom, and Disease Precaution.
 * [NLU](https://github.com/abhit2code/DaargiBot/tree/main/NLU): contains file for understanding user message.
-The code here is used for extracting the user intent and entities related to that particular intent.
+The code here extracts the user intent and entities related to that particular intent.
 We made the NLU component through [RASA](https://rasa.com/docs/rasa/) framework.
-* [DM](https://github.com/abhit2code/DaargiBot/tree/main/DM): This folder contains file for deciding what action i.e. whether to predict the Disease or inquire more about the symptoms etc should be taken by bot at certain state of the Chatbot Flow.
+* [DM](https://github.com/abhit2code/DaargiBot/tree/main/DM): This folder contains the file for deciding what action, i.e., whether to predict the Disease or inquire more about the symptoms, etc., should be taken by the bot at a certain state of the Chatbot Flow.
 * [NLG](https://github.com/abhit2code/DaargiBot/tree/main/NLG): Contains the file to generate a Natural Language Response for the output from DM
-* [Interaction](https://github.com/abhit2code/DaargiBot/tree/main/Interaction): This is the file which combines all the three components of the Bot so the user could interact with it.
+* [Interaction](https://github.com/abhit2code/DaargiBot/tree/main/Interaction): Files in this folder combines all three components of the Bot so the user can interact with it.

 ## Installing the Chatbot